-In a story published by The New Times last week, a midwife’s desperate attempt to fake a pregnancy and steal a mother’s new-born baby is just one of the many examples that portray the despair that comes with inability to conceive among couples.
+A few years ago a story was published in the New York Times about a midwife’s desperate attempt to fake a pregnancy and steal a mother’s new-born baby.
+This is just one of the many examples that portray the despair that comes with inability to conceive among couples.

-Cases of infertility have been on the rise over the recent years and as Dr Mohamed Okasha, an obstetrician and gynaecologist at Heritage Medical Park, Kigali explains, there are various causes of this condition.
+Cases of infertility consistently risen over the recent years and as Dr Mohamed Okasha, an obstetrician and gynaecologist at Heritage Medical Park, Kigali explains, there are various causes of this condition.

 Dr Iba Mayele, a gynaecologist at Doctor’s Plaza in Kigali, also explains that certain infections might lead to infertility and urges couples to always go for check-up as some of the infections may not have symptoms.